This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Our future puppies in training will learn all of these skills.
 At the moment we are working with Raven, Mother of Puppies (Yep, I watch Game of Thrones) on all 45 commands.

 QUICK TIP: For several years we’ve been clicker training our puppies.
-Stay tuned for a more a blog post on how to clicker train your puppy.
+Stay tuned for more blog posts on how to clicker train your puppy.

 0. NAME – to get your puppy’s attention.